sluukkonen/possu/README.md

 [runtypes](https://github.com/pelotom/runtypes).

-When using TypeScript, the type of each result row is `unknown` by default, so you must either cast the result to the correct type yourself or to use a row parser that helps the TypeScript compiler infer the correct result type.
+When using TypeScript, the type of each result row is `unknown` by default, so you must either cast the result to the correct type or to use a row parser that helps the TypeScript compiler infer the correct result type.

 ```typescript
 import { Record, Number, String } from 'runtypes'